 This is a true story with elements of fiction and fantasy.
-Some of what happens on the longer voyage actually occurred on one of the shorter trips, and some of the stuff is purely made up.
-The characters in the story do exist, but again, there has been some minor melding of the various fishermen I got to know in the village.
 One thing should be made very clear: the actions of the jangadeiros, their prowess as fishermen and sailors, have not been made up or embellished in any way.
 They are the real deal.

 Katherine Bean.
 David Lorimer.
 René Schärer.
 Mauro Fernandes Filho.
 Catherine Benamou.
 Christine Pomerantzeff.
 Andrew Davis.